-I am a Danish researcher specializing in tourism development and cultural innovation.
+Besides being the Head of AAU Arctic, the cross-faculty platform for Arctic research at Aalborg University, Denmark, I conduct research on Arctic tourism development and entrepreneurship.
 I am originally trained as an Ethnologist at the University of Copenhagen and have a PhD in Tourism from the University of Southern Denmark.
 Today, I am associate professor at Aalborg University in Denmark and affiliated with the Center for Innovation and Research on Culture and Living in the Arctic (CIRCLA).

 Whether prompted by discourses of climate change or geo-political interests, we are currently witnessing a dramatic tourism interest in Greenland – further prompted by the recent expressed interest of American President Donald Trump to buy Greenland.
 While tourism numbers are still modest in comparison to neighboring Iceland and the Nordic Arctic, the interest and expected growth in Greenland is leading to plans and initiatives to develop tourism infrastructure and businesses.
 This has created an acute need for more knowledge on tourism as a social, economic and environmental phenomenon and on how tourism affects and alters communities as they transform into tourist destinations.